 - Current EAD if you have one.

-In case you cannot keep your scheduled appointment, you can always reschedule.
+In case of not being able to attend their scheduled appointment, the immigrant can always reschedule.
 In order to do this, you will need to:

 - Make a copy of the ASC notice.